 Scientists qualified in their respective field of research can submit proposals for access to HPC resources operated by Paderborn Center for Parallel Computing (PC²).
-We offer multi-million core-hour projects on the most recent generation of Intel Xeon processors with a low-latency interconnect.
+We offer multi-million core-hour projects on a recent generation of Intel Xeon processors with a low-latency interconnect.

 PC² provides a portfolio of preinstalled applications and offers support for software installation/configuration of project-specific applications.
 We advise our users on using the resources in an efficient way.
 In particular, we provide consulting services for users from computational chemistry and solid-state physics.
 Furthermore, PC² encourages approximate computing and the acceleration of applications with Field-Programmable Gate Arrays (FPGA).
 Proposals from young scientists and in situations where equal opportunities are concerned are particularly encouraged.